 Here the believer and the unbeliever part company because one is savoring his last experience of earth and the other begins to reach out for then next experience of heaven.

-In these verses the writer recognizes that it is his soul that needs saving, not his body.
-(It's the soul> that goes to Sheol) This is a key moment in every person's life whether he is afflicted with a disease or not.
+In these verses the writer recognizes that it is his soul that needs saving, not his body (it is the soul that goes to Sheol).
+This is a key moment in every person's life whether he is afflicted with a disease or not.

 Here the writer finally accepts situation.
 Grief resolution counsellors tell us that "acceptance" is not just accepting the reality of the situation…

 For example: This is Aids, this is serious, people die of Aids.

 True acceptance is realizing and accepting that this is my reality.

 For example: I have Aids, I am very ill and I am going to die.

 In accepting, David acknowledges that the disease, the suffering has won over the body and all the tears, anger, rationalization or prayers are not going to change things at this point.
 Sometimes our faith must accept that a good God has allowed a bad thing to happen to us irregardless of whether we deserve it or not.